vyshnevsky/cinema-app/README.md

 - The presentation layer (Controller).
 This layer provides the interaction between the user and the back-end resources and handles the input HTTP requests from the client side.
 - The application layer (Service).
 A business logic layer drives the core functionalities of the application.
 - The data access layer (DAO).
-This layer is responsible for interacting with databases to save and restore the application data via HQL queries.
+This layer is responsible for interacting with databases to save the application data via HQL queries.

 ![3-tier](https://user-images.githubusercontent.com/96411307/195382480-50c2196d-3738-420b-8818-c6b9b08d923f.png)